 Get snappy in the Broads

 Expand your horizons and see the skies as never before; captured through the lens of your camera, under the expert tuition of professional photographers Dibs McCallum and Duncan Arnold.
-They run regular Through the Lens workshops on capturing the beauty of the National Park, particularly the mills and night skies around the Broads.
+They run regular Through the Lens workshops on capturing the beauty of the National Park, particularly the mills, boats, and night skies around the Broads.

 Good gym